Academia-750/academy750-backend-laravel/README.md

 4 - Run the Seeder (To get the super admin access as well as the roles permissions)

 > php artisan db:seed

+In order to create new migrations can follow laravel normal proceedment.
+In order to update procedures can follow [update procedure tutorial](https://www.notion.so/tianlu/How-to-update-a-Procedure-5e0ca197145c4e859223fb4d0fb5131d?pvs=4) on our wiki.

 ## Run locally